 Seth Grahame-Smith created a publishing fad with his book Pride and Prejudice and Zombies (2009) wherein he took a classic literary work that was in public domain and mashed it up with zombies.
 This proved to be a surprise hit and created a spate of copycat works mashing up literary classics with genre elements that has so far included I, Scrooge: A Zombie Story for Christmas (2009), Sense and Sensibility and Sea Monsters (2009), Android Karenina (2010), Jane Slayre (2010), Little Women and Werewolves (2010), Little Vampire Women (2010), Mansfield Park and Mummies (2010), Robinson Crusoe (The Eerie Adventure of the Lycanthrope) (2010) and The Meowmorphosis (2011).
 Seth Grahame-Smith went onto conduct the historic mash-up with Abraham Lincoln, Vampire Hunter (2009) and there have been others pseudo-historic books in a similar vein such as Queen Victoria, Demon Hunter (2009), Paul is Undead: The British Zombie Invasion (2010), which blends The Beatles with zombies, and The Damned Highway: Fear and Loathing in Arkham (2011), mixing Hunter S. Thompson and H.P.
 Lovecraft.
 I enjoyed the cleverness of what Seth Grahame-Smith did with Abraham Lincoln, Vampire Hunter in taking the biographical details of the sixteenth US President and winding them around a rather funny horror narrative that offers alternative explanations for the crucial events in his life.

 It was not long after this literary/horror mash-up fad hit bookstore shelves that it began to gain attention from filmmakers.
 Pride and Prejudice and Zombies was snapped up and spent several years in development before being made into a film with Pride and Prejudice and Zombies (2016).
 In the interim, Abraham Lincoln, Vampire Hunter was purchased as a property by the combined names of Tim Burton and Timur Bekmambetov.
-Not only that, Seth Grahame-Smith suddenly found himself propelled into the position of Tim Burton’s favourite new screenwriter, having co-written Burton’s Dark Shadows (2012) and is working on the script for a reported Beetlejuice 2, as well as other screenplays like The Lego Batman Movie (2017) and producing It (2017), The Lego Ninjago Movie (2017), Child’s Play (2019) and It: Chapter Two (2019), and was due to make his directorial debut with the film version of The Flash.
+Not only that, Seth Grahame-Smith suddenly found himself propelled into the position of Tim Burton’s favourite new screenwriter, having co-written Burton’s Dark Shadows (2012) and is working on the script for a reported Beetlejuice 2, as well as other screenplays like The Lego Batman Movie (2017) and producing It (2017), The Lego Ninjago Movie (2017), Child’s Play (2019) and It: Chapter Two (2019), as well as created the R.L.
+Stine tv series Just Beyond (2021- ).
+He was also due to make his directorial debut with the film version of The Flash (2023) but departed.

 Timur Bekmambetov is a Russian born director (technically, from what is now Kazakhstan).
 Bekmambetov rose in the early 00s as a director of some of Roger Corman’s Russian-shot films, The Arena (2001) and Escape from Afghanistan (2002).
 What made Bekmambetov’s name was the amazing worldwide success of the Russian-shot horror epic Night Watch (2004), which suddenly had his name buzzing everywhere.
 Bekmambetov duly went onto to deliver a sequel Day Break (2006) and was then brought to Hollywood to make the visually amazing Wanted (2008) and subsequent to this the remake of Ben Hur (2016).

 I have been impressed with Timur Bekmambetov’s work up until now.
 Night Watch and Wanted showed him as one of the most imaginative directors to jump aboard the new wave of fantastically stylised action patented by the Wachowskis.
 He has been the director most consistently pushing the frame in this genre – be it with Night Watch, a film made on a medium budget by a Hollywood outsider bursting with an eagerness to get a toehold into the mainstream, to the accomplished and way-out stylishness of Wanted.
-Bekmambetov has also taken a producing role on other works such as 9 (2009), Apollo 18 (2011), The Darkest Hour (2011), The Snow Queen (2012), Unfriended/Cybernatural (2014), Hardcore Henry (2015) and Unfriended: Dark Web (2018), which has shown him as a canny entrepreneur in the Hollywood industry.
+Bekmambetov has also taken a producing role on other works such as 9 (2009), Apollo 18 (2011), The Darkest Hour (2011), The Snow Queen (2012), Unfriended/Cybernatural (2014), Hardcore Henry (2015), Unfriended: Dark Web (2018), The Drone (2019), Syostry (2022) and Resurrected (2023), which has shown him as a canny entrepreneur in the Hollywood industry.
 Unfortunately, one’s high hopes both of Bekmambetov as a director came crashing down when it comes to Abraham Lincoln, Vampire Hunter.

 The essence of Seth Grahame-Smith’s book is an historical joke.
 It is a clever one that requires a certain appreciation of US history in order to get it.
 It is a work where Grahame-Smith has clearly sat down with a timeline of Abraham Lincoln’s life and mapped out every incident – from personal details like the death of his mother, his fiancee and son to major historical events such as the Emancipation Proclamation and Battle of Gettysburg, even the assassination by John Wilkes Booth – and rewrote them as a secret alternate history that involved vampires.
 The book was written as a series of diary entries and even came with photographs from the era that had been touched up to illustrate its’ mock thesis.
 It was a joke where we were invited to enjoy the absurdity of the title concept being played in straight-faced seriousness.